About the program

 Cunningham’s ECHO Housing and Employment Support Program provides comprehensive housing,

 employment, and life skills development to Champaign County’s citizens who are homeless or at risk of homelessness.
-With the goal of providing support towards permanent housing and employment, staff work with adults or families that have the ability to live independently with or without on-going support.
+With the goal of providing resources that provide support towards permanent housing and employment, staff work with adults or families that have the ability to live independently with or without on-going support.

 The program provides intensive case management and care coordination geared towards promoting skills and linkages to permanent housing and employment and resolving barriers.
 Case managers work with participants to provide assessment, planning, training, skill development, and connections to resources needed to attain a stable future.
 They accomplish this by taking a holistic approach to supportive services by countering possible barriers to goal stability (e.g., basic needs, child care, physical health, and mental health).